CTSRD-CHERI/cheri-exercises/src/exercises/2_cheri-tags/README.md

    What stands out?

-5. Given that `q` and `r` appear to have identical byte representation in memory, why does the CHERI version crash when dereferencing `q`?
+5. Given that `q` and `r` appear to have identical byte representation in memory, why does the CHERI version crash when dereferencing `r`?

 ## Source